August 31st, 2025

 Our objective is to design your ideal nose through a typical rhinoplasty.
 The aim is virtually always the same: to enhance symmetry, regardless of the shapes and fashions used.

 A person’s appearance can be significantly enhanced by having a nose that is symmetrical and proportionate to their face.
 Typically, this approach involves altering numerous properties at once rather than just one.
-For instance, simply removing a hump from the nose’s bridge may give the appearance that the nose is out of alignment, so straightening the nose may also be required.
+For instance, simply removing a hump from the bridge of the nose may make the nose appear misaligned, so straightening it may also be necessary.
 The nostrils may need to be modified to appear more proportionate to the rest of the nose when the nose tip is slimmed.

 Traditional rhinoplasty can be performed in two different ways: open and closed.
-Both options are available for women and men, so if you are interested in male rhinoplasty, click here.
+Both options are available to women and men; if you are interested in male rhinoplasty, click here.

-Making incisions within the nose rather than the exterior and operating through the nostrils results in a less invasive closed rhinoplasty.
+Making incisions inside the nose rather than on the exterior and operating through the nostrils results in a less invasive closed rhinoplasty.
 This technique is frequently used to address nasal blockages, smooth bumps on the bridge, and minor nose tip issues.
-Although less intrusive than traditional rhinoplasty, this technique is unlikely to result in significant structural alterations to the nose.
+Although less invasive than traditional rhinoplasty, this technique is unlikely to cause significant structural changes to the nose.

 Recovering From Rhinoplasty During the Summer